 Virtualization's benefits bring their own challenges and complexities presented in the need for a powerful management capabilities.
-That is why many commercial, open source products and research projects such as OpenNebula, IBM Virtualization Manager, Joyent, and VMware DRS are been developed to be dynamically provision virtual machines, utilizing the physical infrastructure.
-There are also some commercial and scientific infrastructure cloud computing initiatives, such as Globus VWS, Eucalyptus and Amazon, which provide remote interfaces for controlling and monitoring virtual resources.
+That is why many commercial, open source products and research projects such as OpenNebula, IBM Virtualization Manager, Joyent, and VMware DRS are being developed to dynamically provision virtual machines, utilizing the physical infrastructure.
+There are also some commercial and scientific infrastructure cloud computing initiatives, such as Globus VWS, Eucalyptus and Amazon, which provide remote interfaces for controling and monitoring virtual resources.